 - Evading law enforcement

 Reckless driving is serious.
 In addition to demerit points on the driver’s license, costly fines and high insurance premiums, reckless driving may also lead to revocation of license; and, even jail sentence (in case of serious injuries or death).
-And, if we are talking about a fleet management company or group, manned with reckless drivers, we may well have a case of negligent entrustment in our hands.
+And, if we are talking about a vehicle management company or group, manned with reckless drivers, we may well have a case of negligent entrustment in our hands.

 But, worry not!
 There are solutions to prevent irresponsible driving behaviors.
 These can be easily applied to protect your business from the grave perils such conduct entails.